FraserTooth/go_algorithms/README.md

 ## Problems Completed

-1. Maximum Subarray Sum - Initially Done Using A Double For Loop But Reworked with Kadane's Algorithm
+1. Maximum Subarray Sum - Initially Done Using A Double For Loop But Reworked with Kadane's Algorithm to Improve Speed (_From CodeWars_)
+2. Remove Duplicates From Sorted Array